KyattPL/kyattpl.github.io/_posts/2025-03-10-subtitle-translate-player.md

 Watching videos in a foreign language can be challenging, especially when subtitles are not available in your preferred language.
 Whether you're a language learner, an international film enthusiast, or someone who frequently watches educational content in multiple languages, subtitles play a crucial role in understanding and enjoyment.
 However, finding accurate subtitles in the desired language is often difficult, and machine-translated captions on platforms like YouTube can be unreliable.

-This is where our **Subtitle Translator** project comes in handy.
+This is where my **Subtitle Translator** project comes in handy.
 It provides an easy-to-use solution for translating subtitles on any video file, ensuring a seamless viewing experience with accurate translations.

 # Subtitle Translator: A Simple Solution

-Our project allows users to translate subtitles for videos using LibreTranslate.
+This project allows users to translate subtitles for videos using LibreTranslate.
 This tool ensures that subtitles are accurately converted from one language to another, making content accessible to a wider audience.

 ## How It Works